 Not all crafts are portable, but when they are, bring them along to work on.
-You can work on things at work while you’re on a long conference call or at work.
+You can work on things at work while you’re on a long conference call.
 Work on things in your car while you’re waiting to pick up your kids.
 Work on things while you’re waiting at the doctor’s office.
 You get the idea.

 Also, consider that while some crafts may not be portable, often parts of that craft can be taken along.
 What part of your craft could you do during some downtime?

-Here’s me working on my smocking (pleating) along in the car when I was picking up my son.
+Here’s me working on my smocking (pleating) along in the car when I was picking up my daughter..

 9. Elevate the Importance of Your Craft